ACADEMIC SERVICES Frequently ASKED Questions

 • Do you offer IEP support?

 It is important for any interested applicants to research if and how your school district addresses homeschooled students.
-The I’mPerfect Place is not licensed to provide IEP services.
+The ImPerfect Place is not licensed to provide IEP services.

 • What kind of accommodations do you use in the classroom?

 Because we view movement and differences in movement as critical issues for our Learners, we offer a variety of ‘seating’ options.
-For many of our Learners, the traditional desk or table and chair arrangement is hard to tolerate for long periods of time.
+For many of our Learners, the traditional desk or table-and-chair arrangement is hard to tolerate for long periods of time.
 We therefore offer bean bags, blankets and different styles of chairs for our Learners to utilize.
-We take a least to most approach thus allowing our Learners to determine which type of position feels best for them.
+We take a least-to-most approach thus allowing our Learners to determine which type of position feels best for them.

 We also have various adaptive equipment to support movement or postural differences.